snelliott/LOHC-Score/README.md

 # LOHC-Score
-A dehydrogenation scoring system for LOHC candidates based on 2D features
+A dehydrogenation scoring system for LOHC candidates based on 2D molecular features

 ## Installation